axross/tap-diff/README.md

 [![npm version](https://badge.fury.io/js/tap-emoji-diff.svg)](http://badge.fury.io/js/tap-emoji-diff)

+This is being updated, it is no longer just for my amusment but has found a higher calling in life.
+This project is undergoing a metamorphasis to be much more useful as a configureable tap test reporter for developers that have issues differentiating between standard colors like using green to signify success and red for failure.

+A configuration setup should exist to set the colors for each part of the test output as well as the emoji for success and failure.

 My own version 🍺  of diff b/c I am 🙄  special 🚌  and can't work 👍  w/out emoji's
 to keep me focused 👀.
 * This is forked from [axross](https://github.com/axross/tap-diff) b/c I